-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 Hint

-Instead of writing to a generic email, you can connect with Mention editor directly on Twitter or LinkedIn.
+Instead of writing to a generic email, you can connect with Mention’s editor directly on Twitter or LinkedIn.

 What They Want